agracio/edge-sql/README.md

 });
 ````

-#### Updating Geometry and Geography types - MS-SQL and PostgeSQL only
+#### Updating Geometry and Geography types - MS SQL and PostgeSQL only

 ```js
 const edge = require('edge-js');